-- o Who you are, which Establishment you are from and what your role is within the group

-- o What number can you be called back on?

-- o What is the nature of the emergency?

-- o How many casualties there are and their status

-- o The total number of people in your party

-- o Your current location

-o Whether you are staying where you are or moving - if you are moving where to?

-o What time did the accident/incident happen?

-• Liaise with, and take advice from, emergency services if they have attended the scene.

-• Consider the physical needs of the group and casualties in terms of shelter, refreshments, transport/repatriation.

-• Consider the emotional needs of the group such as removing them from the scene, providing emotional support (they can often do this for each other), giving them useful things to do.

-• Control communications - prevent group members from using phones or going online unsupervised or until approval is given.

-- Keep a written log of all actions taken, conversations held and a timescale. - Refer all media, parental or other enquiries to your employer's press office. - Inform the Foreign Office Consular Assistance Team if abroad.
+- Who you are, which Establishment you are from and what your role is within the group - What number can you be called back on? - What is the nature of the emergency? - How many casualties there are and their status - The total number of people in your party - Your current location - Whether you are staying where you are or moving if you are moving where to? - What time did the accident/incident happen? - Liaise with, and take advice from, emergency services if they have attended the scene. - Consider the physical needs of the group and casualties in terms of shelter, refreshments, transport/repatriation. - Consider the emotional needs of the group such as removing them from the scene, providing emotional support (they can often do this for each other), giving them useful things to do. - Control communications prevent group members from using phones or going online unsupervised or until approval is given. - Keep a written log of all actions taken, conversations held and a timescale. - Refer all media, parental or other enquiries to your employer's press office. - Inform the Foreign Office Consular Assistance Team if abroad.

-Name Telephone Mobile
+Name Contact details

 Visit Leader's number

 School number 0121 4642865

+Head teacher-Jason Willetts 07703 372427

-Nominated base contact 0121 4642865 Kirsten Lacey-07980 870448 V Tucker-07814060047
+Nominated base contact K Darby 07513791771

-Head teacher
+V Tucker 07814060047

+J Willetts 07703372427

-Birmingham City Council-office hours-08:30-16:15 (School support) 0121 303 2541
+School and Governor Support (in school hours) 0121 303 2541

+8.30am-4.15pm school.support@birmingham.gov.uk

-Birmingham City Council CCTV Control Centre-Out of hours- 16:15-08:30 (Resilience Duty Officer) 0121 303 4149
+BCC CCTV control centre-ask for Duty 0121 303 4149

+Resilience Officer(out of hours support)

+4.15pm-8.30am

+Birmingham Education support Services 0121 303 2420

+Email: schoolsafety@birmingham.gov.uk

+BCC Press Office (out of hours) 0121 303 3287